petersieg/lisp-interpreter/README.md

 '> (fib 10)
 55

-Real value PI = 3.141592 has been deined in the lisp interpreter (see repl.c)
+Real value PI = 3.141592 has been defined in the lisp interpreter (see repl.c)

 lisp.exe - Compiled with TDM-GCC 10.3.0 with: gcc repl.c -Idist/ -Wall -lm -o lisp